github/freno/README.md

 `freno` is originally designed to provide a unified, self adapting solution to MySQL throttling: controlling writes while maintaining low replication lag.

+`freno` is configured with a pre-defined list of MySQL clusters.
+This may includes credentials, lag (or other) inspection query, and expected thresholds.
+For each cluster, `freno` needs to know what servers to probe and collect data from.
+For each cluster, you may provide this list:

+- static, hard coded list of `hostname[:port]`
+- dynamic.
+Hosts may come and go, and throttling may adapt to these changes.
+Supported dynamic options:
+  - via `haproxy`: provide `freno` with a `haproxy` URL and backend/pool name, and `freno` will periodically parse the list of enabled servers in that pool and dynamically adapt to probe it.

 Read more about [freno and MySQL throttling](doc/mysql.md)

 ### Use cases